MicrosoftDocs/azure-docs/articles/cognitive-services/language-service/concepts/migrate-language-service-latest.md

 ### Language detection v2.1

 The [language detection](../language-detection/quickstart.md) feature output has changed in the current version.
 The JSON response will contain `ConfidenceScore` instead of `score`.
-The current version also only returns one language in a  `detectedLanguage` attribute for each document.
+The current version also only returns one language for each document.

 ### Key phrase extraction v2.1